 If you’re good enough that you can place your hits, inconspicuously look to see how the other team is fielding you.
 Look for holes.
 Figure out where their crappy fielders are playing.
 Where you hit it can be just as important as how hard you hit it.

 There’s a whole song and dance about hitters who have “sweet swings.”
 Some people claim that guys like Ken Griffey Jr. and John Olerud and Dave Justice and Ted Williams, who are coincidentally all left-handers, all have sweet swings.
-Read this article to see what ESPN’s Buster Olney thinks about Raffy’s sweet swing.
-Some hitters do seem to be blessed with a beautiful sense of balance and fluidity, but it doesn’t always mean that they can hit the ball well.
+Read this article to see what ESPN’s Buster Olney thinks about Rafael Palmeiro’s sweet swing.
+But while some hitters do seem to be blessed with a beautiful sense of balance and fluidity, it doesn’t always mean that they can hit the ball well.
+Better to hit the ball than to look pretty.

 Slumps